buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 # Intended behaviors

-In this section we reiew the intended default behaviors after this update is applied.
+In this section we review the intended default behaviors after this update is applied.

 ## GUA-GUA preferred over IPv4-IPv4